Arrival Times First Time Students:

 Can I purchase classes online or at the rink?
 Yes, you can do it either way.
 We take cash, check and credit card at the rink and credit card online.
 However, students new to the school must pre-register online.
 Please note that the special-priced “FIRST Four Pack” is ONLY available for purchase at the classes, and cannot be purchased online.
 You can purchase that special package once, anytime after you take your first class.

 Do you provide skates and gear?
-Yes, we provide, free of charge, SEBA inline skates (Rollerblade type skates) (no quads/roller skates) and Triple 8 wrist, elbow and knee pads free of charge.
+Yes, we provide, free of charge, SEBA/Rollerblade and K2 inline skates.
+We do not have “roller” or Quad type skates.
+We offer Triple 8 wrist, elbow and knee pads free of charge.
 They are free for your first four classes.
 At that point you should know if you want to continue with your skating, and it’s time for you to invest.
 We do require elbow, knee, wrist and helmets for skating in our classes and events.
-If you need to rent gear beyond the four package of rentals you will pay $7 for skates and $3 for protective gear per session. ($3 for helmet rental as well.
-See below).
+If you need to rent gear beyond the four package of rentals you will pay an additional fee for each piece of gear.

 Why are your classes only on the weekends and only in the morning?
 Our classes are now occurring later in the morning, ending at noon.
-We now have room for four classes each hour and we currently offer classes, on Sundays from 9am through to noon.
+We now have room for up to four classes each hour and we currently offer classes, on Saturdays and Sundays.
 We are looking to add some midweek classes.
 If you know of any private gyms/studios that we can rent for classes, let us know!

 Who are the Instructors?
-75% of the instructors, are volunteers who have become Skate Instructors Association certified at their own expense.
+85% of the instructors, are volunteers who have become Skate Instructors Association Certified (www.skateia.org) at their own expense.
 Easily 90% of our instructors learned to skate through Skate Journeys.
-Our Youth Camp Counselors are paid for their instruction during camps, and when they also teach during the school year, they are also paid.
+Our Youth Camp Counselors are paid for their instruction during camps when they become a certain age, and when they also teach during the school year, they are also paid.
 The government does not allow for a person to both be paid and volunteer in the same position.
 Our instructors run from 12 years of age on up to…..

 Skate Journeys is a Non-profit Organization: We are a 501(C)(3), and our class fees do not cover the cost of running classes but are offered at a price most people can afford in our area.
 We do this as a service to you.
 If you wish to donate to help defray our costs, you may donate with the donate button on our website at any time.